Dentosal/python-sc2/README.md

-# A StarCraft II bot api client library for Python 3
+# A StarCraft II API Client for Python 3

 An easy-to-use library for wrting AI Bots for StarCraft II in Python 3.
 The ultimate goal is simplicity and ease of use, while still preserving all funcionality.
 A really simple worker rush bot should be no more than twenty lines of code, not two hundred.
 However, this library intends to provide both high and low level abstractions.